superjoe2000/workshop-iac-bicep-labs/labfiles/Day 1/Module 4 Using conditions and loops in a Bicep Template/Lab01/readme.md

     C. 3
     D. None of the above

-This precedence of parameters either in your template or in a file is described in this [article](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/parameter-files#parameter-name-conflicts)
+The precedence of parameters either in your template or in a file is described in this [article](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/parameter-files#parameter-name-conflicts)

 ### Review results